szabgab/slides/python/csv.md

 ## Exercise: count row length in csv files
 {id: exercise-count-row-length-in-csv-files}

-* Write a script that given a CSV file will tell if all the rows have the same length or if some of them are different.
+* Write a script called **csv_column_count.py** that given a CSV file will tell if all the rows have the same length or if some of them are different.
 * Show which ones are different.
+* Try it on `examples/csv/plain.csv` and on `examples/csv/uneven.csv`

 ## Solution: CSV